 Harold m English

 From the Breton given name Haerviu

-, which meant "battle worthy", from haer
+, which meant "battle worthy"

 "battle" and viu

 "worthy".
 This was the name of a 6th-century Breton hermit who is the patron saint of the blind.
 Settlers from Brittany introduced it to England after the Norman Conquest.
 During the later Middle Ages it became rare, but it was revived in the 19th century.

-HEDWIG f German
+Hedwig f German